 Kirk is right; there are lots of valuable insights with Income Level Targeting.
 Plus, if you use Facebook Advertising, you can use audience insights from that platform to roughly determine the income levels you should be targeting in Google Ads as well.

 I don’t think marketers use demographic targeting as well as they should because they don’t take the time to learn their audiences.

 Demographic targeting is great!
 You can potentially reduce your spend significantly without lowering your meaningful conversion volume.
 You can use Audience Insights to find the demographics, in-market, and affinity audiences that completed your tagged revenue event.
 You can then adjust bids on certain demographics or exclude them completely.

 Countdown ads because they can really enhance the ad experience people see within the search results.
 This ad format essentially counts down to a given time and date, and the ad dynamically changes to match the timer.
 These ads are often used to promote an upcoming sale or event to drive urgency and encourage the search user to click.

-The AdWords Editor!
+The Google Ads Editor!
 It’s a free, downloadable application for managing your campaigns.
 It’s a huge time saver for anyone trying to make bulk adjustments to multiple campaigns across a large number of keywords.
 Also, the ability to bid up or down by device can be a huge unlock, especially as mobile usage continues to rise.